eric93/incremental/examples.md

 For any given computation in the orignal tree, there are multiple ways to compute the dirty bit to varying levels of precision.
-We will also likely want to trade off computing dirty bits with dynamic change tracking.
+We will also likely want to trade off computing dirty bits with dynamic change tracking and use a single dirty bit for multiple attributes.

 ## Research Challenges

 * How do we formalize incremental attribute grammars in such a way that incorporates dirty bits and dynamic change tracking?
   * Previous write-up was an attempt at this, but will likely need to be revised
 * How do we implement an efficient compiler for incremental attribute grammars?
-  * Need to take advantage or parallelism.
-  * Need to avoid recomputation and copying memory as much as possible.
+  * Want to take advantage of sythesis and autotuning to find the dirty bit computations and dirty bit vs. dynamic change tracking tradeoff
+  * How do we integrate dirty bits and incremental computation into an AG scheduler?
+    * Desiderata:
+      * Don't recompute too much
+      * Don't use more memory than necessary and introduce copying
+      * Use parallelsim wherever possible